Statistical Inference for Policy Evaluation with Temporal Difference Learning: Results

 as the final estimator of $\bm{\Lambda}^\star$.

-Crucially, because of the linear nature of the problem, the estimator $\hat{\bm{\Lambda}}_T$ can be evaluated in an online manner.
-See Algorithm~\ref{alg:online} in Appendix~\ref{app:online-alg} for a detailed description of the procedure, which has time and space complexities of order $O(Td^4)$ and $O(d^4)$, respectively.
-The estimator $\hat{\bm{\Lambda}}_T$ also enjoys good statistical properties.
-This is made precise by the following Gaussian comparison result, whose proof can be found in Appendix~\ref{app:proof-plug-in-iid}, showing that the unknown asymptotic variance $\bm{\Lambda}^\star$ in the Berry-Esseen bound of Theorem~\ref{thm:asymptotic} can be replaced by $\hat{\bm{\Lambda}}_T$ without compromising the accuracy of the approximation (and without affecting the rate in $T$).
+Crucially, the estimator $\hat{\bm{\Lambda}}_T$ can be evaluated in an online fashion.
+See Algorithm~\ref{alg:online} in Appendix~\ref{app:online-alg} for a detailed description of the procedure, which does \emph{not} require a priori knowledge of the total round of iterations $T$, and has time and space complexities of order $O(Td^2+d^3)$ and $O(d^2)$, respectively.
+The estimator $\hat{\bm{\Lambda}}_T$ also enjoys nice statistical properties.
+This is made precise by the following Gaussian comparison result, showing that the unknown asymptotic variance $\bm{\Lambda}^\star$ in the Berry-Esseen bound of Theorem~\ref{thm:asymptotic} can be replaced by $\hat{\bm{\Lambda}}_T$ without compromising the accuracy of the approximation (i.e., without affecting the rate in $T$).
+The proof of this result can be found in Appendix~\ref{app:proof-plug-in-iid}.

-\begin{theorem} Consider the TD algorithm \eqref{eq:TD-update-all} with independent samples and decaying stepsizes $\eta_t = \eta_0 t^{-\alpha}$ for all $t > 0$, any $\alpha \in (1/2,1)$ and $\eta_0 < 1/2$ , and let $\widehat{\bm{\Lambda}}_T$, $\bm{\Lambda}^\star$ be defined as in \eqref{eq:defn-hat-Lambda}, \eqref{eq:defn-Lambdastar} respectively.
+\begin{theorem} Consider the TD algorithm \eqref{eq:TD-update-all} with independent samples and decaying stepsizes $\eta_t = \eta_0 t^{-\alpha}$ for all $t > 0$, any $\alpha \in (1/2,1)$ and $\eta_0 < \frac{1}{4}$ , and let $\widehat{\bm{\Lambda}}_T$, $\bm{\Lambda}^\star$ be defined as in \eqref{eq:defn-hat-Lambda}, \eqref{eq:defn-Lambdastar} respectively.
 Then,